Mediterranean Wild Rice

 So it’s a stretch of a connection…

-But I thought you’d still appreciate the relief of a mother who’s daughter is too innocent to notice the front of a man’s tight pants, but can pick out the scandalous blend of spices in a wild rice recipe!
+But I thought you’d still appreciate the relief of a mother whose daughter is too innocent to notice the front of a man’s tight pants, but can pick out the scandalous blend of spices in a wild rice recipe!